androdlang/PBRComposer/doc/PBRComposerDoc.md

 ## Graph Panel (E)
 ![UI GraphPanel](images/ui11.jpg)

 Nodes can be dropped from the palette here.
-Nodes can be connected by leftclicking an output port and dragging to a matching input and releasing on a target port.
-During this drag operation, only the matching ports will be highlighted others are not connectable.
-Individual nodes, not connectd to the output, doesn't generate output code but they can be arranged for later use as "standby-nodes".
+Nodes can be connected by left-clicking an output port and dragging to a matching input-target port and releasing the mousebutton.
+During this drag operation, only the matching ports will be highlighted and other ports are not connectable.
+Individual nodes, not connectd to a input or the Output node, doesn't generate sourcecode but they can be arranged for later use or for experimental usage as "standby-nodes".
 Each node also have a context menu (rightclick) to select different operations on the nodes where you can:
 * assign Colors to a node
 * assign shapes to a node